Blissmal/social-app/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+A Next.js-based social app with Clerk auth, post creation/deletion by owners, and profile customization (bio, website and name).
+Profile image can be customized on clerk's profile management.
+Includes a chat listing all users (excluding the auth user) with dynamic usernames for 1-on-1 and group chats available on the chat SideBar.

 ## Highlights:

 - 🚀 Tech stack: Next.js App Router, Postgres, Prisma, Clerk, TypeScript & pusherJs